GrahamDumpleton/mod_wsgi/README.rst

 compliant interface for hosting Python based web applications on top of the Apache web server.

-*Note that the major version 6.0 requires a minimum of Python 3.10.
-Support for older Python versions has been dropped and Python 2 compatibility code has been removed.*
+*Note that mod_wsgi version 6.0 requires a minimum of Python 3.10 and Apache httpd 2.4.
+Support for older Python and Apache httpd versions has been dropped and compatibility code has been removed.*

 Installation of mod_wsgi from source code can be performed in one of two ways.